I’m Kate. I have a very rambunctious visual practice.

-I Co-Founded Luxr, a product company that helped entrepreneurs make things that people want, need and love to buy.
+- Co-Found Luxr, a product company that helped entrepreneurs make things that people want, need and love to buy.

-Prior to Luxr, I was a Sr. Practitioner and consulting lead at Adaptive Path, where I got to work with amazing clients and colleagues in the world of product design and user experience.
+- Be a Sr. Practitioner and consulting lead at Adaptive Path, where I got to work with amazing clients and colleagues in the world of product design and user experience.

 Why is this blog called intelleto?